-If you catch your teen or spouse with the drug, should you be concerned and seek marijuana treatment, or should you let it go?
+If you catch your teen or spouse with the drug, should you be concerned and seek marijuana support & treatment therapy, or should you let it go?
 We can understand your confusion!

 To help you sort through the varying opinions online on marijuana addiction treatment, we’ve put together this informational page on marijuana that we thought you would find helpful as there are many treatment programs available.

 What is Marijuana Abuse?

 Marijuana refers to the dried flowers, seeds and leaves of the Indian hemp plant.
 Many names are used to describe the drug, but it’s all the same: a hallucinogen that distorts how the mind perceives things.

 The chemical responsible for this distortion is called THC.
 The amount of THC in marijuana varies among batches, but it has increased over the years.
 This means that marijuana is stronger and more potent than it was years ago.

 Marijuana is the most commonly used illegal drug in the world.
 Over 40 percent of the US population has admitted to using marijuana at least once in their lives.
 Though occasional use isn’t usually harmful, it can still affect the brain and body.
 Marijuana is also believed to be a gateway drug, and it can put people at risk for addiction.